vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 frequent sound than the unchanged gh (namely, as 7 to 1): more frequent, indeed, than any of the guttural mutes except k.
-It appears, like j (219), to include in itself two stages of corruption of gh: one corresponding with that of k to c, the other with that of k to ç; see below, 223, for the roots belonging to the two classes respectively.
+It appears, like j (219), to include in itself two stages of corruption of gh: one corresponding with that of k to c, the other with that of k to ś; see below, 223, for the roots belonging to the two classes respectively.
 Like the other sounds of guttural derivation, it sometimes exhibits “reversion” (43) to its original.

 67\.
-The ः ḥ, or visarga (visarjanīya, as it is uniformly called by the Prātiçākhyas and by Pāṇini, probably as *belonging to the end of a syllable*), appears to be merely a surd breathing, a final *h*-sound (in the European sense of *h*), uttered in the articulating position of the preceding vowel.
+The ः ḥ, or visarga (visarjanīya, as it is uniformly called by the Prātiśākhyas and by Pāṇini, probably as *belonging to the end of a syllable*), appears to be merely a surd breathing, a final *h*-sound (in the European sense of *h*), uttered in the articulating position of the preceding vowel.

 a\.
-One Prātiçākhya (TPr. ii.
+One Prātiśākhya (TPr. ii.
 48) gives just this last description of it.
 It is by various authorities classed with h, or with h and a: all of them are alike sounds in whose utterance the mouth-organs have no definite shaping action.